ninegua/cycle-coupon/README.md

 dfx canister --network=ic --no-wallet status qsgjb-riaaa-aaaaa-aaaga-cai
 ```

-It should output something like:
+It should output something like this:

 ```
 Canister status call result for qsgjb-riaaa-aaaaa-aaaga-cai.